 The complete timeline for MSN & PGC students preparing for Clinical Bound and entry into clinical can be found in the Clinical Bound 101 Course in Canvas.
+The complete timeline for DNP students preparing for entry into-clinical can be found in the DNP Clinical Prep 101 in Canvas.
 The timeline and course in Canvas contain the most accurate and up-to-date requirements.
 Attendance at Clinical Bound is not required for the following students:

-- CNM/CMs in the CNEP Refresher program

-- WHNPs in the WH Refresher program

-- Former FNU CNEP graduates pursuing the women's health post-graduate certificate (PGC)
+- Current students continuing in the DNP program - CNM/CMs in the CNEP Refresher program - WHNPs in the WH Refresher program - Former FNU CNEP graduates pursuing the women's health post-graduate certificate (PGC)